 Much has been said about the prodigious wealth of his invention.
 In Schmitt’s monumental Piano Quintet there is perhaps enough material for two operas and four symphonies …”

 Schmitt’s last large-scale work, the Symphony #2, was premiered by conductor Charles Munch and the French National Radio Orchestra at the Strasbourg Festival just a few months before the composer’s death in 1958.
 Remembering those final months of the composer’s life, the musical journalist Marc Pincherle would write:

 “In the course of May 1958, we saw the lines of his face growing deeper, his voice losing its sharpness.
 But he did not change his habits … Up to the end, he was present with that energy which was one of the prevailing features of his character.”

 “Florent Schmitt was the last of that great family to which Ravel, Dukas, and Roussel belonged.
 He remains one of them who, by a happy assimilation of German and Central European influences, recalled the French school to certain notions of grandeur.”

-For classical music afficianados — particularly those who love French music of the late romantic/early modern idiom (Debussy, Ibert, Poulenc, Ravel, Roussel, etc.) — the “perilously seductive” music of Florent Schmitt is a major discovery.
+For classical music aficionados — particularly those who love French music of the late romantic/early modern idiom (Debussy, Ibert, Poulenc, Ravel, Roussel, etc.) — the “perilously seductive” music of Florent Schmitt is a major discovery.
 Come listen, learn and enjoy!

-The opinions expressed are those of Phillip Nones.
-The information provided is on an as-is basis, and no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog is made, nor any liability for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.
+The information provided on the Florent Schmitt Website + Blog is on an as-is basis, and no representations as to accuracy, completeness, currentness, suitability, or validity of any information is made, nor any liability for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.